General Eliott (1782 EIC ship)

-General Eliott (or General Elliott) was launched in 1782 as the East Indiaman Fletcher, but was renamed before completion to honour General Elliott's defence of Gibraltar.
-Under the ownership of Robert Preston (later 6th Baronet), she made six voyages for the British East India Company (EIC) and one voyage as a transport for a naval expedition.
+General Eliott (or General Elliott) was a British East India Company (EIC) ship, originally launched in 1782 as the East Indiaman Fletcher, but renamed before completion to honour General Elliott's defence of Gibraltar.
+Under the ownership of Robert Preston (later 6th Baronet), she made six voyages for the EIC and one voyage as a transport for a naval expedition.
 She then became a West Indiaman until she was sold for breaking up in 1802.

 Career

 EIC voyage #1 (1783–1784)

 Captain Robert Drummond sailed from Portsmouth on 17 March 1783, bound for Bombay.
 General Eliott reached Johanna on 28 June and arrived at Bombay on 19 July.
 She visited Tellicherry on 24 September, Anjengo on 4 October, and Tellicherry again on 26 October, and returned to Bombay on 10 November.
 She then visited Goa on 29 November, and returned to Bombay on 16 December.
 Homeward bound, she was at Goa on 21 January 1784, Tellicherry on 6 February, and St Helena on 5 May, and she arrived back at The Downs on 18 July.